-Flows in the Little Truckee River below Boca meet Objectives 1 and 3 by augmenting flows in the mainstem Truckee River.
+Flows in the Little Truckee River below Boca Reservoir meet objectives 1 and 3 by augmenting flows in the mainstem Truckee River.

-This section of the Little Truckee River is approximately 0.35 mile long.
-This reach likely provides cold water contribution to the Truckee River during warm summer months, especially in years when flows from Lake Tahoe are low and the Lake Tahoe epilimnion is warm.
-Gradual ramping is also important in this reach, especially when ramping down large flows and during warm summer months, because salmonids and other cold water species (sculpins, mountain whitefish, etc.) are likely using the stretch as cold-water refugia.
+This section of the Little Truckee River is approximately 1/3-mile long.
+When flowing, this reach provides cold-water contribution to the Truckee River during warm summer months, especially in years when flows from Lake Tahoe are low and the Lake Tahoe epilimnion is warm.
+Gradual ramping is important in this reach at all times, but especially when ramping down during warm summer months, because salmonids and other cold-water species (sculpins, mountain whitefish, etc.) are likely to use the stretch as cold-water refugia.
+Multi-day ramping can avoid potential fish stranding in this reach, as fish can move either downstream into the Truckee River or into one of two large isolated pools.
+To the extent possible, a small minimum flow is preferred over zero-flow, especially during the summer months.

-During TROA negotiations, this reach was considered the lowest priority because benefits of water releases from Boca impact a relatively small section of the Little Truckee River and the mainstem Truckee River, when compared with other creeks and streams.
-That is not to say this section is not important to California.
+During TROA negotiations, this reach was considered the lowest priority because benefits of water releases from Boca impact a relatively small section of the Little Truckee River and the mainstem Truckee River when compared with the other creeks and streams.
+That is not to say that this section is unimportant to California.
 Maintaining a small minimum flow is always requested.
-Nevertheless, it is understood that requiring a minimum or preferred instream flow at this section when there is no downstream demand may impact the water rights of others.
+Nevertheless, it is understood that a minimum flow here has never been required and requesting a minimum or preferred instream flow for this section when there is no downstream demand may require the use of California credit water or impact the water rights of others.